Ovarian Reserve Testing

 Ovarian reserve is the quantity of eggs a woman is left with in the ovaries at any age.
 The quality of the eggs decreases with reducing quantity.
 It therefore represents a woman’s ability to conceive either naturally or with assisted conception.

-If there is a risk of prematurely reduced ovarian reserve, you may be advised to consider fertility preservation.
 At ART fertility clinics, our experienced doctors can guide you when to test for ovarian reserve and advise you of the best way forward if your ovarian reserve is reduced.

 Types of treatment related to this article

-Once the exact cause of infertility in a female is diagnosed the chances of a successful pregnancy i…
+Once the exact cause of infertility in a male is diagnosed, the chances of a successful pregnancy in…

-Once the exact cause of infertility in a female/male is diagnosed the chances of a successful pregna…
+Once the exact cause of infertility in a female or male is diagnosed, the chances of a successful pr…